vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 empire of service to the Lord; tatōbhagavatā...āhūya- refers to the gracious look and smile of the Lord at the supplicant, inviting him who is hesitant to approach near; being conscious of his own lowliness against His immeasurable greatness (What is His greatness?
-What am I to go near Him) and by His kind and gracious look and smile inviting him to come near in a sweet voice all
+What am I to go near Him) and by His kind and gracious look and smile inviting him to come near in a sweet voice a॥

 to com unique to Himself and removing all mental uneasiness. samastaklēśāpaham- capable of removing all worldly misery. (the following qualify His lotus feet); niratiśayasukhavaham-extremely comforting. atmiyam-His own; śrimat extremely desirable; pādāravindayugalam-two identical lotus feet; sirasikṛtamdhyātvā- assuming that they have been placed on his head; amṛtasägara antarnimagnaḥ- as if immersed in the nectarine occan of bliss; sarvavayavaḥ sukhamāsita- remain feeling the joyous experience throughout the body.